Best daily deals

 The Skullcandy Hesh ANC are fine noise canceling headphones for their price.
 You get effective active noise canceling, decent battery life, fairly muted aesthetics, and a comfortable build.
 Although microphone quality could be better, that’s par for the course in this price bracket.
 The sound profile will mainly appeal to bass heads and those willing to mess with a third-party EQ app, but it’s a small price to pay for an otherwise complete package.

-There are a lot of decent ANC headsets out there, but this is worth considering if you don’t want to spend serious money.
+There are many decent ANC headsets out there, but this is worth considering if you don’t want to spend serious money.

 Skullcandy Hesh ANC